Blooym/xlcore-experiments/README.md

 This repository hosts experimental and beta versions of XIVLauncher.Core for testing.

 > [!WARNING]
-> These builds are not supported outside of our dedicated testing feedback spaces.
-Please do not report issues with these builds anywhere else, including the primary XIVLauncher.Core repository.
+> These builds are not supported outside of our dedicated testing spaces.
+Don't report issues elsewhere, including support channels or the XIVLauncher.Core repository.
 >
-> **Additionally, while they are usually tested by a developer beforehand, these builds are not guaranteed to be stable.
-Only use them if you are comfortable resolving things manually and make regular backups of your data beforehand.**
+> **Additionally, these builds are not guaranteed to be stable.
+Only use them if you're comfortable resolving issues manually and preferably after backing up your launcher data.**
 ## How to use experimental builds

 ### Prerequisites
-The only recommended way to use experimental builds is with [XLM](https://github.com/Blooym/XLM), which handles automatic updates.
-Other methods are not provided here at this time.
+**The only way to opt-in to experimental builds is with [XLM](https://github.com/Blooym/XLM)**, which handles automatic updates.
+Other methods are not provided at this time.

 ### Installation steps
 1. Find the build name via the [Current Experimental Builds](#current-experimental-builds) section below